madeline-stevens/35-sluggram-frontend/README.md

-# 36-sluggram-frontend
+# 35-sluggram-frontend
-This lab 36, is prepping lab 33 for Heroku Deployment
+This lab 35, is prepping lab 33 for Heroku Deployment.